 Father Charles Goes Down And Ends Battle; Battle Ends And Down Goes Charles’s Father – it’s the order of sharps and flats in the key signatures.
-I’d always thought that this was as common as cows eating grass until I played violin under a conductor who’d never heard of it, so here it is.
+I’d always thought that this was as common as cows eating grass until I played violin under a conductor who’d never heard of it, so there it is.

 Equal Temperament and the Circle of Fifths